ifiaposto/Poisson-GLMs-for-Neural-Spike-Train-Analysis/README.md

 ### Fit the Poisson-GLM

 This step fits Poisson-GLMs  for spike trains.
-In the results directory it prints the training and testing discrete-time loglikelihood achieved and its continuous-time approximation.
+In the results directory, it prints the training and testing discrete-time loglikelihood achieved and its continuous-time approximation.
 It also returns a csv/ neuron that contains the learned parameters.

 ```